sweng-epfl/public/sdp/Process.md

 It is important that only merged pull requests count as done.
 Pull requests which are still open do not count, even if they're almost done, and neither do branches that have no pull request open yet.

-You should plan what you will do for the next week before the weekly meeting with the staff, though the staff can help you if you are unsure and may require you to change your plans to ensure you meet the basic app requirements.
+You should plan what you will do for the next sprint before the meeting with the staff, though the staff can help you if you are unsure and may require you to change your plans to ensure you meet the basic app requirements.
 As the semester progresses, your team should become more independent and plan its next work well every time.